kevinhughes27/kevinandsam.travel/files/fitness.md

 In addition to an active lifestyle and regular rock climbing the following workouts will keep us in shape.

-* Situational workouts at hotel gyms or outdoor gyms
-* Consider going for a run instead of walking or cycling
+* Consider going for a run instead of walking or cycling to see some sight (e.g a lake)
+* Occasional Yoga classes
+* Situational workouts at hotel or outdoor gyms.
+  * Pull ups, Shoulders and Rows are the hardest for us to do in hostels

 Leg Day